 - Recognise people use science to care for the environment & living things (ACSHE022, ACSHE035)

-Christian has over 10 years experience in the animal industry and possess a wide wealth of knowledge.
+Christian has over 10 years’ experience in the animal industry, and possesses a wide wealth of knowledge.

-Christian is a certified venomous snake handler, travelling to South Africa in 2019 where he tackled some of the most feared and dangerous snakes on the planet!
-He also has a Certificate II in Animal Studies at Taronga Zoo and, has been a volunteer there for over three years.
+He is a certified venomous snake handler, travelling to South Africa where he tackled some of the most feared and dangerous snakes on the planet!